 The purpose of the Simsbury Parks and Open Space Master Plan is to protect and maintain a healthy and diverse parks and open spaces network with amenities that serve the needs and promote the health of the entire community and environment.
+Simsbury's residents highly value the Town's natural assets and ecosystems.
+They provide wonderful recreational opportunities and economic development through ecotourism while offering environmental benefits to the community and protecting nature for the future.
 The citizen-driven plan establishes a clear direction for policy development, delivery of Town services, and the prioritization of demands and opportunities.
 The plan positions Simsbury to build on the community's unique assets while identifying new strategic initiatives to improve offerings.
 This effort has been rooted in an all-inclusive public engagement process and will seek to incorporate energy efficient strategies, accessibility, cost effective improvements and maintenance, and opportunities to reuse municipal and/or non-municipal sites for passive recreation.
 This document is meant to facilitate and guide the Strategic Planning Process for the future of the parks and open space facilities in the Town of Simsbury over the next 2, 5, and 10-year horizons.